fabric/fabric/sites/docs/tutorial.rst

 <invoke.context.Context.sudo>` method which handles most of the boilerplate for
-you (as `.Connection` subclasses `~invoke.context.Context`, it gets this method for free.) `~invoke.context.Context.sudo` doesn't do anything users can't do themselves (a frustration in version 1 of this library) but as always, common problems are best solved with commonly shared solutions.
+you (as `.Connection` subclasses `~invoke.context.Context`, it gets this method for free.) `~invoke.context.Context.sudo` doesn't do anything users can't do themselves - but as always, common problems are best solved with commonly shared solutions.

 All the user needs to do is ensure the ``sudo.password`` :doc:`configuration value </concepts/configuration>` is filled in, and `.Connection.sudo` handles